classyllama/devenv-vagrant/macOsSetup.md

 2. Using the `Create` and `Remove` buttons at the top left, ensure that there are exactly two network adapters: `vboxnet0` and `vboxnet1`.
 	1. If this configuration is done before provisioning any VMs, then there will already be a `vboxnet0` adapter, so all that is requried is to click `Create` to create the `vboxnet1` adapter.
 	2. If this configuration was inadvertently skipped prior to provisioning a VM, both `vboxnet0` and `vboxnet1` may already exist, in which case this step can be skipped.
-3. For the `vboxnet0` interface, configure the `Adapter` tab settings to match the following values.
+3. Double click the `vboxnet0` interface line, then configure the `Adapter` tab settings to match the following values.
 	1. Configure Adapter Manually
 	2. IPv4 Address: 10.19.89.1
 	3. IPv4 Network Mask: 255.255.255.0
 	4. IPv6 Address: <blank>
 	5. IPv6 Prefix Length: 0
-4. For the `vboxnet0` interface, configure the `DHCP Server` tab settings to match the following values.
+4. Double click the `vboxnet0` interface line, then configure the `DHCP Server` tab settings to match the following values.
 	1. Enable Server: checked
 	2. Server Address: 192.168.56.100
 	3. Server Mask: 255.255.255.0
 	4. Lower Address Bound: 192.168.56.101
 	5. Upper Address Bound: 192.168.56.254
-5. For the `vboxnet1` interface, configure the `Adapter` tab settings to match the following values.
+5. Double click the `vboxnet1` interface line, then configure the `Adapter` tab settings to match the following values.
 	1. Configure Adapter Manually
 	2. IPv4 Address: 172.28.128.1
 	3. IPv4 Network Mask: 255.255.255.0
 	4. IPv6 Address: <blank>
 	5. IPv6 Prefix Length: 0
-6. For the `vboxnet1` interface, configure the `DHCP Server` tab settings to match the following values.
+6. Double click the `vboxnet1` interface line, then configure the `DHCP Server` tab settings to match the following values.
 	1. Enable Server: checked
 	2. Server Address: 172.28.128.2
 	3. Server Mask: 255.255.255.0